Ruturaj4/cuda_nvidia_tutorial/hello_world/readme_1.md

-//Hello world program with cuda\n
+//Hello world program with cuda
-//My first program